d3aths/AAD531/fjourn.md

 # Formative Assessment Journal

 ## Experimentations
-class tasks/activities and your own experiments. insert screenshots of dev process and include annotations about your process and thoughts.

 I spent a while considering what to do my fansite on.
 It was a toss up between the Final Fantasy series, or a Cyberpunk themed site - possibly for the CP2077 game, or just a kind of fansite for the genre itself, maybe have some kind of interactivity going on.
 I delayed it for a bit cause I wanted the URL to be appropriate relative to what the content was.
 So in the end I went with cyberpunk purely because I have a lot more ideas for what I could do, and creating the appropriate aesthetic would be easier for me than a Final Fantasy based one.